arnoo/angelspie/README.md

 ### Emacs

-Add this at the very beginning of my ~/.emacs/init.el to prevent Emacs from resizing the window after Angelspie does:
+Add this at the very beginning of your ~/.emacs/init.el to prevent Emacs from resizing the window after Angelspie does:

 `(setq frame-inhibit-implied-resize t) ;; prevent resize window on startup`